liamc1994/docs/docs/cc-Centova-FAQ.md

 ## I did not find what I need

 Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)

+## My server stops after a few minutes
+The first advice is to check your email.
+This usually happens when you broadcast in a higher bitrate than allowed by your plan.
+Centova Cast checks this every few minutes.